INGEOTEC/NLP-Course/topics/02TextProcessing.md

 | SV | 513.01 | 5703 |
 | BO | 416.46 | 4306 |

+The following table shows the correlation of $$c$$ and $$n$$; it is observed that the correlation between them is higher than $$0.99$$, this means that measuring the number of words is enough and there is no need to estimate $$c$$.

 |     |$$c$$   |$$n$$   |
 |-----|--------|--------|
 |$$c$$| 1.0000 | 0.9979 |
 |$$n$$| 0.9979 | 1.0000 |

+The correlation is obtained using the following code.

 ```python
 X = np.array([(b[0], c) for b, c in zip(zipf_c, tokens)])